Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-5.md

 ## 38-009 Container module Adding spring boot starter class and config

 ## 39-010 Container module Explaining kafka consumer properties
+If we make the consumer group id, a random value, what would happen each time your restart your kafka consumer?

+Since an offset is matched with the group id, it will not see any offset with new randomly created consumer group id, so each time you will read the data from the start.
+This might be a use case if you really want to read the same data again and again, but mostly it's not preferred.

 ## 40-011 Container module Adding Order database schema file